 The Ram Inn has been at the heart of the vibrant farming community of Firle for over five hundred years.
 The rambling old brick and flint building has three main rooms, each with its own open fire lit every day between October and April.
 The old stable and coach house have been converted into a private dining room and outside ‘farmers bar’, and our splendid flint-walled garden is perfect for peaceful summer supping under the greengage trees.

-At the bar you will find artists, walkers, writers, farmers, farriers and vicars, and the garden is usually full of families and children of all ages.
-Now known for really good local food as well as locally produced cask ales, we also have four beautiful bedrooms and offer bed & breakfast all year round.
+At the bar you will find artists, walkers, writers, farmers, farriers and vicars, at weekends the garden is usually filled with families and children of all ages.
+We have built a reputation for really good local food as well as locally produced cask ales.
+We also have four beautiful bedrooms and an annexe, and offer bed & breakfast all year round.

-We’ve got some great offers.
+Come and stay!
 Have a look at the news page for the latest deals.